atrettel/wosp/README.md

 correct.
 It widens the search for keywords and can find typos, but too much edit distance may find too many results to be useful.

-The default is for case insensitive search with an edit distance of zero.
+The default is case insensitive search with an edit distance of zero.
 Searchers control the case sensitivity and edit distance using the search option commands `ICASE` (insensitive case), `SCASE` (sensitive case), `LCASE` (lowercase), `UCASE` (uppercase), and `TCASE` (title case or more specifically